ziginfo/MiX16ShowCue-Chataigne-Module/README.md

-# MiX16 ShowCue control with chataigne
+## MiX16 ShowCue control with chataigne
+This is a Remote-Script for [MiX16-ShowCuePro](https://mix16showcue.com/) for Chataigne...

+---
 OSC ports must be set in the OSC Settings in the Option-Menu of ShowCue; they can be freely configured;
 try Input Port : 7200 and Output Port : 7201
 Default ports in the Chataigne-Module are set like this : Input Port : 7201 and Output Port : 7200, but can be freely adapted !